GfellerLab/MixTCRviz/README.md

  - plot.title (default=TRUE): If TRUE, print the model name as title to the plots.

  - return.plot (default=FALSE): If TRUE, return the list of plots, which can be displayed in R studio, for instance.
 Quality will vary depending on your plot settings, so this option is not recommended for high-quality figures.

+ - return.stat (default=FALSE): If TRUE, return the R object with the stats for each model

+ - return.processed.data (default=FALSE): If TRUE, return the processed data

 # OUTPUT